RafiKurlansik/daiwt-mlops/README.md

 3. **Cut release**

     - Create tag (e.g. `v0.0.1`)
+        - This can be done in the GitHub UI, or from the command line of your local machine
         - `git tag <tag_name> -a -m “Message”`
             - Note that tags are matched to `v*`, i.e. `v1.0`, `v20.15.10`
     - Push tag